pulkitsharma07/pulkitsharma07.github.io/_posts/2023-05-04-self-hosting-blog.markdown

 * For metrics I run [Prometheus](https://prometheus.io/) on the pi with a retention of 30days
   * It can collect the pi metrics (temperature, cpu, ram, etc) and also collect metrics from the [docker daemon](https://docs.docker.com/config/daemon/prometheus/) about running containers.
   * Once I am able to get the hang of PromQL, I will be Using [Alerts](https://prometheus.io/docs/alerting/overview/).
+* Also I have a small script which periodically updates my [about page]({% link _pages/about.md %}) with my server's stats.

 # Future Work
 Obviously the things documented in the blog are just the current state and these things will keep on evolving.
+Here are few things I have in mind:
 * Setup Grafana to plot prometheus metrics.
-* I definitely need to start taking backups.
+* Backups.
 * Related to the above, I thing I would like to look into is automating provisioning of the pi server(s) from scratch.
   * IMO the playbook or recipe based approaches are difficult to test from scratch, so I would prefer some modifiable "image" based approach (where I can change hostname etc).
 * Probably Host [Plausible Analytics](https://plausible.io/docs/self-hosting) on the Pi for the blog.
+* Setup [log2ram](https://ikarus.sg/extend-sd-card-lifespan-with-log2ram/) to buffer writes to the sdcard.